Helperbird/website/src/pages/help/how-to-use-dictionary-app-in-helperbird.md

 ---

+## How to Use the Dictionary App in Helperbird Through Highlight Menu

-## Requirements
+### Requirements
-You will need to have the Highlight menu turned on in Helperbird.
-You can learn how to turn on the Highlight menu in Helperbird [here](/help/how-to-use-the-highlight-menu-in-helperbird/).
+- Ensure the Highlight menu is enabled in Helperbird.
+Learn how to enable it [here](/help/how-to-use-the-highlight-menu-in-helperbird/).

-## How to use the Dictionary app in Helperbird
+### Steps

-**Step 1:** Highlight text on a page, select the text you want to highlight.
+**Step 1**: Highlight Text: On any page, select the text you want to look up.

-**Step 2:** A menu will appear.
+**Step 2**: Access Menu: A menu will appear after you highlight the text.

-**Step 3:** Select the dictionary button.
+**Step 3**: Select Dictionary: Click on the dictionary button in the menu.

-**Step 4:** A new tab will open with the definition of the word or sentence.
+**Step 4**: View Definition: A new tab will open providing the definition of the highlighted word or sentence.

+## How to Access the Dictionary App Directly in Helperbird

+### Steps

-**Step 5:** You can also use the dictionary app by clicking on the Helperbird icon in the top right corner of your browser window.
+**Step 1**:  Click on the Helperbird icon in the top right corner of your browser window.

-**Step 6:** A menu will appear.

-**Step 7:** Scroll until you see the Helperbird apps.
-Choose the Dictionary app button.
+**Step 2**: Helperbird will appear upon clicking the icon.

+**Step 3**: In the Quick actions area, you will see a green button with a book icon.
+Click it.

+**Step 4**:  Enter any word in the Dictionary app to get its definition.

+### Please Note

+**Language Support**: Currently supports English, with more languages coming in 2023.

+**Multiple Access Methods**: The Dictionary can be accessed either through the Highlight menu or directly via the Helperbird menu.

 ## Video Tutorial